 U.S. Secretary of State

 Still serving in the Senate between Lincoln’s election in November 1860 and inauguration in March 1861, Seward worked unsuccessfully to preserve the Union as it teetered on the brink of civil war.
 Seward assumed his duties as Secretary of State in the Lincoln administration with expectations to domineer his ostensibly unsophisticated leader from the backwoods of Illinois.
-Like many of Lincoln’s political friends and foes alike, Seward underestimated Lincoln’s political acumen and soon discovered that there was much more to the president than met the eye.
+Like many of Lincoln’s political friends and foes, Seward underestimated Lincoln’s political acumen and soon discovered that there was much more to the president than met the eye.
 After Lincoln established who was in charge, he and Seward grew to be close friends.

 During his tenure as Secretary of State, Seward focused on the relationship between European powers and the Confederacy.
 Despite persistent efforts from Southern diplomats, Seward successfully dissuaded any nation from granting official recognition to the Confederacy.
 Thus, foreign aid to the South throughout the Civil War was limited to goods that were smuggled through the United States military blockade.